czbiohub/covidtracker_notes/submission_rejection/README.md

 ### If the genome assembly is correct, there is nothing to fix.
 Regardless of whether frameshift or not, do not edit anything.

-Whether there is assembly error is independent of whether a real frameshift exist or not.
+Whether there is assembly error is independent of whether a real frameshift exists or not.
 Our goal is to fix all assembly errors and after that leave the rest alone regardless of frameshifts.
 The key to tell whether the genome assembly is correct, is whether the number of base pair of deletion or insertion as flagged by the error message match the reads.
 Below matches the error message of "FRAMESHIFT of 8bp" so it needs no edits.

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/documentation_images/real1.png" width="400">